muziejus/novel-maps-of-ny-2017/sections/assessment.md

 * participating in class discussion in ways that build upon contributions from others, and
 * refraining from the use of electronic devices.

+#### Digital work

+**25%** This course will cumulatively add to your knowledge of the various tools you will need to use in order to complete the analytical aspects of the coursework.
+As such, staying current by doing the appropriate digital homework is required.

 #### First essay

 **15%** The first essay will be in response to a prompt.
 It should be 900–1200 words